Franjo Gregurić

-This cabinet, later dubbed as "Government of National Unity", was in charge when major combat operations in Croatia ceased on 3 January 1992, following UN-sponsored armistice.
-On 15 January 1992 Croatian independence was recognised by major European countries.
+This cabinet, later dubbed as the "Government of National Unity", was in charge when major combat operations in Croatia ceased on 3 January 1992, following a UN-sponsored armistice.
+On 15 January 1992, Croatian independence was recognised by major European countries.

 This is hailed as the greatest achievement of Gregurić's cabinet, while Gregurić himself enjoyed favourable reputation because of his mild manners and managerial skills.
 His cabinet was often taken as a great example of national unity under difficult situation.

 Those achievements, however, must be taken into proper context.
-Foreign policy was in hands of Franjo Tuđman, while defence was in hands of Gojko Šušak and military officials responsible only to President.
-That left Gregurić with more mundane tasks like issuing first Croatian currency and setting up Croatian air traffic control and other institution previously in Yugoslav federal jurisdiction.
+Foreign policy was in hands of Franjo Tuđman, while defence was in hands of Gojko Šušak and military officials responsible only to the President.
+That left Gregurić with more mundane tasks like issuing the first Croatian currency and setting up Croatian air traffic control and other institutions previously in the Yugoslav federal jurisdiction.

-With war generally perceived to be over and with prospects of new elections, "Government of National Unity" began to fall apart.
-In February 1992 his government proposed the laws offering territorial autonomy to ethnic Serbs in Krajina in exchange for their formal recognition of Croatian sovereignty.
-Dražen Budiša, one of government's ministers and leader of Croatian Social Liberal Party, left the government in protest.
-This was followed by representative of other parties who gradually left the government.
+With the war generally perceived to be over and with prospects of new elections, the "Government of National Unity" began to fall apart.
+In February 1992, Gregurić's government proposed laws offering territorial autonomy to ethnic Serbs in Krajina in exchange for their formal recognition of Croatian sovereignty.
+Dražen Budiša, one of the government's ministers and the leader of Croatian Social Liberal Party, left the government in protest.
+This was followed by representatives of other parties, who gradually left the government.

-By the end of his term, cabinet of Franjo Gregurić again had members of only one party.
+By the end of his term, the cabinet of Franjo Gregurić again had members of only one party.

 At parliamentary elections of 1992, Gregurić was elected as representative of HDZ and remained in that party.

 Gregurić was later the president of the Croatian Firefighting Association between 1993 and 2000.